 If a child restraint must be used in the front seat. the passenger air bag status light may or may not be illuminated, depending on the size of the child and the type of child restraint being used.
-If the passenger air bag status light is not illuminated (indicating that the air bag might inflate in a crash), it could be that the child restraint or seat belt is not being used properly.
-In rare cases, the passenger air bag status light will not illuminate even though the air bag is OFF.
+If the air bag status light is not illuminated (indicating that the air bag might inflate in a crash), it could be that the child restraint or seat belt is not being used properly.
+Make sure that the child restraint is installed properly, the seat belt is used properly and the occupant is positioned properly.
+If the air bag status light is not illuminated, reposition the occupant or child restraint in a rear seat.